WatsonDataPlatform/E2ELab/GettingStarted/Readme.md

 > You are brought to the application page and see that Bluemix has begun starting the application.
 You will see a starting status with a spinning wheel.
 Wait until you see that the application is a running status.

-6. **Select** the "IBM Bluemix" folder in the top left corner of the menu after you see that the application is in a running state.
-This will take you back to your Bluemix account dashaboard.
+6. **Click On** the "IBM Bluemix" menu, to the left of the "Cloud Foundry Apps" menu from the Bluemix toolbar after you see that the application is in a running state.
+This will take you back to your Bluemix dashaboard.

 <img src="./media/Step4-image-05.png" />